 The downside of this OXO burr grinder

-The OXO conical burr grinder does have a lot of features that we love, but unfortunately, not all of them work as well as we would hope given their professional design.
+The OXO brew conical burr coffee grinder does have a lot of features that we love, but unfortunately, not all of them work as well as we would hope given their professional design.

 Cleaning the OXO is a fairly straightforward set of steps.
 Electric grinders should never be submerged or soaked in water, but you should also be careful while wiping down the digital screen to be sure excess water doesn't seep into the seams and ruin the interface.